-One day I chose the Hunchback tape for a “positively challenging movie day” assignment at the high school where I was routinely bullied by both classmates and members of the teaching staff (they hate tomboys because of how we stand up on social issues and “challenge authority”) – but the teacher said the dialogue was above the level of English understood by the
+One day I chose the Hunchback tape for a “positively challenging movie day” assignment at the high school where I was routinely bullied by classmates and by members of the teaching staff alike (they hate tomboys because of how we stand up on social issues and “challenge authority”) – but the teacher said the dialogue was above the level of English understood by the

 bullies class, so next time please bring something more appropriate to their level.
 Right!
-I’ll let you debate the wisdom of “mothering your aggressor” politics.
+I’ll let you debate the wisdom of such politics, if there’s any.
 Anyway, I fared better a bit further away, oh like Japan!
-They didn’t understand English there either but, somehow, over there it wasn’t a problem… because they understood something else: respect for others who are different.
+They didn’t understand English there either but, somehow, in that context it wasn’t a problem.
 I used my drawing to create cultural bridges, and the timing made it so that Gypsy Esmeralda became that bridge.

 And finally, in August 2012, I got to explore the architectural legacy which had until then been only an idea in a book of fiction.
 Most people skip these descriptions because the action is more appealing, and I was no exception there.
-Because no-one had given me the key yet: “I think, therefore I am…”
+Because I hadn’t found the key yet: “I think, therefore I am… a beastie myself!”